apostaremczak/advent-of-code/2022-typescript/README.md

 # 🎄 AdventOfCode-typescript-template 🎄

 This is a TypeScript boilerplate for Advent of Code.
+Generated from a [template by edge33](https://github.com/edge33/AdventOfCode-typescript-template).

 ## 👷‍♂️ Project structure